zkrx/bosch_indego_pincode_bruteforce/README.md

 use the ones provided in this repo because your camera setup is different and the language of your mower is likely different as well:

-- sw/locked.png: this is a picture of the basic lock screen.
+- sw/locked.png: after a failed pin attempt, this screen is shown.
 - sw/error.png: after 3 wrong attempts, the mower locks itself and must be restarted.
 An error message is shown.
 This is a picture of that screen.